 Balance sheet under control

-According to management, Newmont Mining (NEM) has been very successful at transforming its balance sheet in the last two to three years.
-Along with Barrick Gold (ABX), it was one of the most highly-leveraged senior gold miners.
-While Barrick had debt reduction as its number one priority too, Newmont has been more successful in getting its balance sheet under control.
-Since 2013, Newmont’s net debt was reduced by 35% to reach $3.4 billion at the end of 3Q15.
-Until 3Q15, the company had repaid $330 million of debt out of a target of $750 million for 2015.
+Along with Barrick Gold (ABX), Newmont Mining (NEM) is one of the most highly-leveraged senior gold miners.
+While Barrick also had debt reduction as its number-one priority, Newmont has been more successful in getting its balance sheet under control.
+Since 2013, Newmont’s net debt was reduced by 35% to reach $3.4 billion at the end of 2015.

 Improving financial leverage

-Investing in gold-backed ETFs like the SPDR S&P Gold Trust (GLD) is another way of gaining exposure to spot prices of gold without investing directly in the stock of mining companies.
+Investing in gold-backed ETFs such as the SPDR Gold Trust (GLD) is another way to gain exposure to spot prices of gold without investing directly in the stock of mining companies.
 The Sprott Gold Miners ETF (SGDM) also invests in US-listed gold miners.